nityansuman/machine-learning-porch/natural-language/README.md

 Text classification also known as text tagging or text categorization is the process of categorizing text into organized groups.

-- [IMDb Moview Review Classification](imdb-movie-review-classification.ipynb) - Implemented a stacked bi-directional LSTM architecture which learns embeddings from scratch and classifies movie reviews into `positive` and `negative` sentiments with an accuracy of over 85% on out of sample test dataset.
+- [IMDb Moview Review Sentiment Classification](imdb-movie-review-classification.ipynb) - Implemented a stacked bi-directional LSTM architecture which learns embeddings from scratch and classifies movie reviews into `positive` and `negative` sentiments with an accuracy of over 85% on out of sample test dataset.

 ![model-acc](images/movie-review-classification-acc.png)
 ![model-loss](images/movie-review-classification-loss.png)